mlevit/echelon/documentation/docs/transformation/technical/artefact.md

 # Artefact

 An artefact is object that contains data i.e., source file, transient table, hub, link, satellite, fact or dimension table.
-Artifacts are used to describe the data that is being processed.
+Artifacts are used to describe the data that is being jobed.

 ## Definition

 <!-- definition -->

 | Name                 | Type                     | Nullable | Description                                                                              |
 | -------------------- | ------------------------ | -------- | ---------------------------------------------------------------------------------------- |
 | artefact_id          | integer                  | NO       | System generated unique identifier.                                                      |